 \section{Abstract}

-Consider a Hodge manifold and assume that a compact connected Lie group acts on the manifold in a Hamiltonian and holomorphic manner and that this action linearises on a given quantizing line bundle.
-Then, there is an associated unitary representation on the Hardy space of the circle bundle inside the dual of the line one.
-We define conic reductions and we investigate their equivariant geometry; we introduce maps which are asymptotic isometric minimal immersions into spheres making use of the corresponding equivariant Szeg\H{o} projector.
+Consider a Hodge manifold and assume that a torus acts on it in a Hamiltonian and holomorphic manner and that this action linearizes on a given quantizing line bundle.
+Inside the dual of the line bundle one can define the circle bundle, which is a strictly pseudoconvex CR manifold.
+Then, there is an associated unitary representation on the Hardy space of the circle bundle.
+Under suitable assumptions on the moment map, we consider certain loci in unit circle bundle, naturally associated to a ray through an irreducible weight.
+Their quotients are called conic transforms.
+We introduce maps which are asymptotic embeddings of conic transforms making use of the corresponding equivariant Szeg\H{o} projector.